SciSharp/Numpy.NET/README.md

 ```

 #### Complex numbers
 Python has native support of complex numbers, something the C# language is lacking as well.
-Converting complex results to and from NumPy is not implemented at all.
+Converting complex results to and from NumPy is not implemented at all (yet).
+Please step forward if you want to work on this.

 ## Versions and Compatibility